Types Of Rewards: A Quick Guide For HRs

 - For the same performance, financial incentives require higher investment.

-- A more affordable option for small businesses and startups.
+- It's a more affordable option for small businesses and startups.

 3. Membership versus Performance-based Rewards

 Performance-based rewards are allocated based on the performance of an employee in a company.
-Performance-based rewards are given in the form of pay plans, incentive systems, group bonuses, or commissions.
+Performance-based rewards are given in pay plans, incentive systems, group bonuses, or commissions.

 Membership-based rewards are given in the form of benefits and services provided to the company's employees.
-It might be in the form of the annual Christmas bonus, company retreat, upgraded office furnishing, etc.
+For example, it might be in the form of the annual Christmas bonus, company retreat, upgraded office furnishing, etc.

 How To Reward Employees In A More Effective Manner?

-Make sure the type of rewards fits the person you're rewarding.
-Performance-based rewards would more benefit a salesperson.
+Make sure the type of reward fits the person you're rewarding.
+For example, performance-based rewards would more benefit a salesperson.
 Similarly, a new hire will be more motivated by intrinsic rewards such as praises and career advancement.

 Recognition from one's peers is a strong motivating factor for any employee.
-No matter the type of rewards, be sure to acknowledge it openly.
+So, therefore, it matters the type of reward, be sure to acknowledge it openly.
 Put it up on social media, office notice boards, and give the award publicly.